Verifiable content provenance for the claims pipeline.

 Standard-driven, not proprietary

 C2PA 2.x is a Linux Foundation specification with 500+ member companies.
-Manifests issued by Hashproof verify against the official C2PA conformance suite and federate with peer registrars over mutual TLS.
+Manifests issued by Hashproof follow the C2PA 2.x specification and can federate with peer registrars.
 The standard is the moat.

 Compliance fit

 The same provenance layer satisfies multiple converging regulatory obligations.
-Reports are generated directly from the signed corpus.
+Reports are generated directly from the stored corpus.

 EU AI Act Article 50

 Article 50 requires synthetic-content disclosure obligations to be reportable.
-Hashproof generates auditor-ready reports directly from your signed corpus, scoped to a date range, with manifest-level evidence URLs.
-Enforcement begins August 2026.
+Hashproof generates reports directly from your stored manifests, with findings cited by manifest ID.
+Article 50 obligations apply from 2 August 2026.

 NAIC Model Law 880